fedex81/helios/README.md

 # How to Run
 Requires java 8+ installed.

-Get the most recent jar file from the download section.
+Get the most recent jar file from the download section, for example omega-drive-all-20180714-0.02-SNAPSHOT.jar

 Open a prompt/terminal and run:

-java -jar <jar_file_name_here>
+java -jar omega-drive-all-20180714-0.02-SNAPSHOT.jar

 # Credits